-3. OUR TARGET We are committed to increasing the proportion of women in our top quartile roles and this will ensure that the gender pay and bonus gaps highlighted above will reduce significantly over time.
-We recognise that this level of diversity is a must for the business.
+3. OUR TARGET

+In prior years we committed to increasing the proportion of women in our top quartile roles in order to ensure that the gender pay and bonus gaps highlighted would reduce significantly over time.
+We recognised that this level of diversity is a must for the business and in this reporting year we have achieved our commitment as the proportion of women in our top quartile roles has increased.
+This will be an ongoing commitment for the business.

 We continue to carry out reviews on the diversity mix in the Warrington Borough Council and compared this to the diversity mix of our workforce.
 These reviews provide a valuable insight into how our workforce compared to the local area and over the years we have actively worked to address any gaps regarding gender, ethnicity and disability.
-We now have a 51/49 female-male workforce and exceed the local diversity mix in relation to ethnicity and disability.
-WE HAVE IMPLEMENTED THE FOLLOWING INITIATIVES - Board commitment that Gender Pay Gap is a fixed agenda item at Board meetings - A recruitment process which requires senior management and director shortlists to be diverse - Carry out quarterly salary and benefits survey to ensure we are paying in line with or above market rate - Carry out internal role salary reviews to ensure salaries are comparable based on experience and qualifications and harmonise accordingly - A real focus on the talented and capable women in our organisation in our learning and development and succession planning activities - Increased availability of flexible working opportunities in all our roles, especially the senior ones DECLARATION I confirm that the information and data provided is accurate and in line with mandatory requirements. th Martin Hesketh CEO
+We now have a 55/45 female-male workforce and exceed the local diversity mix in relation to ethnicity and disability.

+WE HAVE IMPLEMENTED THE FOLLOWING INITIATIVES

+- Board commitment that Gender Pay Gap is a fixed agenda item at Board meetings - A recruitment process which requires senior management and director shortlists to be diverse - Carry out quarterly salary and benefits survey to ensure we are paying in line with or above market rate - Carry out internal role salary reviews to ensure salaries are comparable based on experience and qualifications and harmonise accordingly - A real focus on the talented and capable women in our organisation in our learning and development and succession planning activities - Increased availability of flexible working opportunities in all our roles, especially the senior ones